semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 1. Ensure you are signed in to Semgrep App.
 2. Click **Projects** on the left sidebar.
 3. Optional: If you do not see the repository you want to add in the **Projects** page of Semgrep app, follow the steps in the succeeding sections to ensure that Semgrep App can detect the repository.
-4. Click **Scan new project**, and then select which repository provider Semgrep to integrate with.
+4. Click **Scan new project**, and then click **Run scan in CI**.
+5. Select which repository provider for Semgrep to integrate with.
-5. For **GitHub Actions**:
-    1. Click **Add CI Job **next to the name of the project to add.
+6. Follow instructions displayed on Semgrep App page for particular repository provider.
-    2. Optional: If you do not see the repository you want to add, follow the succeeding guide on **detecting GitHub repositories**.
+7. Optional: For **GitHub Actions**.
+If you do not see the repository you want to add, adjust [GitHub Application's Repository Access](https://github.com/settings/installations) configuration.
+See [Detecting GitHub repositories](#detecting-github-repositories) for more information.
-    3. Click **Commit file**.
-This commits a `semgrep.yml` file containing pertinent scan parameters, such as schedule, what branch to scan on, and so on.
-    4. Semgrep App generates a token composed of a **Secret name** and **Secret value**.
-Copy and paste these into your repository's settings.
-Links are provided by Semgrep App.
-    5. Click **The secret's there, continue**.
-    6. Semgrep App creates a file for the CI job.
-Select toggles for desired features, such as scanning on a schedule.
-6. For **GitLab CI/CD**:
-    1. Create a Semgrep App token by clicking **Settings > Tokens > Create new token**, then return to the project setup by clicking on the back arrow on your browser.
-    2. Add the Semgrep App token as a secret [CI/CD variable](https://docs.gitlab.com/ee/ci/variables/#custom-cicd-variables) named `SEMGREP_APP_TOKEN`.
-    3. Select toggles to determine scan behavior.
-    4. Copy the snippet provided to your `.gitlab-ci.yml` file and commit it.
-7. For **CircleCI**:
-    1. Create a Semgrep App token by clicking **Settings > Tokens > Create new token**, then return to the project setup by clicking on the back arrow on your browser.
-    2. Add the Semgrep App token as a project [environment variable](https://circleci.com/docs/2.0/env-vars/) named `SEMGREP_APP_TOKEN`.
-    3. Copy the snippet provided and commit the `circleci/config.yml` file.
-8. For **other CI providers**:
-    1. Create a Semgrep App token by clicking **Settings > Tokens > Create new token**, then return to the project setup by clicking on the back arrow on your browser.
-    2. Add the Semgrep App token as a project environment variable named `SEMGREP_APP_TOKEN`.
-    3. Copy the snippet provided and commit your CI provider's `config.yml` file.
-9. If successful, Semgrep App scans the repository for the first time using default, pre-selected rules.
+8. If successful, Semgrep App scans the repository for the first time using default, pre-selected rules.

+##### Detecting GitHub repositories

 To ensure that your GitHub repository is **detected** by Semgrep App: